• Redesigning Connections’ Onboarding Experience

 I wasn’t expecting them to want an extra long onboarding.
 They wanted the onboarding to make the patients see all of the benefits.

-Reveal Actions
+Reveal Features

 Outcome & Reflections